-Whilst 10 lanes may be used for heats, Finals can only be swum using 8 lanes.
+Whilst ten (10) lanes may be used for heats, Finals can only be swum using eight (8) lanes.

-Where no preliminary heats are necessary, lanes shall be assigned in accordance with 10.9.1.3 above.
+Where no preliminary heats are necessary, lanes shall be assigned in accordance with Rule 10.10.1.3 above.

-Where preliminary heats have been held, lanes shall be assigned as in Rule 10.9.1.3, based on times established in such heats.
+Where preliminary heats have been held, lanes shall be assigned as in Rule 10.10.1.3, based on times established in such heats.

-In the event that athletes from the same or different heats have equal times registered to 1/100 second for the eighth/tenth place depending on the use of 8 or 10 lanes, there shall be a swim-off to determine which athlete shall advance to the final.
-Such a swim-off shall take place after all involved athletes have completed their heats at a time agreed between the event management/LOC and the parties involved.
-Another swim-off shall take place if equal times are registered again.
-If requested a swim off will take place to determine 1st and 2nd reserve if equal times are recorded.
+In the event that Athletes from the same or different heats have equal times registered to 1/100 second for the eighth/tenth place depending on the use of eight (8) or ten (10) lanes, there may be a swim-off to determine which Athlete shall advance to the final.
+Such a swim-off shall take place after all involved Athletes have completed their heats at a time agreed between the Technical Delegate and the NPC(s) involved.
+If there is no such agreement the Technical Delegate will have the final decision.
+Another swim-off may take place if equal times are registered again.
+If requested a swim-off will take place to determine 1st and 2nd reserve if equal times are recorded.

-At WPS Recognised Competitions it is the responsibility of the designated NPC team member to report to the TD/WPS office within fifteen (15) minutes of the official posting times of the results of the relevant event.
+At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions it is the responsibility of the designated NPC team member to report to the Technical Delegate / World Para Swimming office within fifteen (15) minutes of the official posting times of the results of the relevant Event.
 An announcement will be made alerting the NPCs concerned.
-If a designated NPC team member fails to report to the TD/WPS office within fifteen (15) minutes of the official posting times, the athlete(s) of that NPC will not be entitled to participate in the swim-off.
-The swim-off procedures will be agreed between the designated NPC team members and the TD.
+If a designated NPC team member fails to report to the Technical Delegate/World Para Swimming office within fifteen (15) minutes of the official posting times, the Athlete(s) of that NPC will not be entitled to participate in the swim-off.
+The swim-off procedures will be agreed between the designated NPC team members and the Technical Delegate.

-Where one (1) or more athletes withdraw from a final event or fail to appear, reserves that are listed in order of the finish times from the heats will swim.
-The event may be re-seeded and then supplementary sheets must be issued detailing the changes or substitutions.
+Where one or more Athletes withdraw from a final Event or fail to appear, reserves that are listed in order of the finish times from the heats will swim.
+Wherever possible, the Event will be re-seeded and then supplementary sheets must be issued detailing the changes or substitutions.

 Timing and Automatic Officiating Procedures

-The operation of Automatic Officiating Equipment (AOE) shall be under the supervision of the appointed official.
+The operation of Automatic Officiating Equipment (AOE) shall be under the supervision of the appointed Technical Official.
 Times recorded by AOE shall be used to determine the time applicable to each lane and all placings.